-Your vehicle may be equipped with an instrument cluster display, which offers useful information to the driver.
-With the ignition in the STOP/OFF position, opening/closing of a door will activate the display for viewing, and display the total miles (kilometers) in the odometer.
-Your instrument cluster display is designed to display important information about your vehicle's systems and features.
-Using a driver interactive display located on the instrument panel, your instrument cluster display can show you how systems are working and give you warnings when they aren't.
+Your vehicle may be equipped with an Instrument Cluster Display, which offers useful information to the driver.
+With the ignition in the STOP/OFF position (and the key removed, for vehicles with mechanical key), opening/ closing of a door will activate the display for viewing, and display the total miles or kilometers in the odometer.
+Your Instrument Cluster Display is designed to display important information about your vehicle's systems and features.
+Using a driver interactive display located on the instrument panel, your Instrument Cluster Display can show you how systems are working and give you warnings when they aren't.
 The steering wheel mounted controls allow you to scroll through and enter the main menus and submenus.
 You can access the specific information you want and make selections and adjustments.